 Red Panda Network (RPN) leads a number of initiatives that help the local people of eastern Nepal earn income while supporting red panda and forest conservation.
-In this article, we highlight a Sustainable Livelihood Enhancement (SLE) program called Nettle Fiber Extraction.
+In this article, we highlight a sustainable livelihood program called Nettle Fiber Extraction.
 We interviewed RPN Conservation Coordinator, Sonam Tashi Lama, who explained to us the details of the recent training.

 Please discuss what Nettle Fibers are and how they are extracted?
 Do you use sustainable harvesting techniques?

 Sonam: Stinging nettle is a common plant that grows on waste ground, in gardens, at the edges of forests and on riverbanks.
 Nettle requires fertile soils with high organic matter content which are rich in nutrients and provide adequate water.
 Nettle fiber is used in the production of textiles.
 Nettle produces fiber for making textile and clothing.
 The three main fiber producing species are European Nettle, Ramie and Himalayan Nettle.
 The fiber comes from the stem and incidentally there is no sting left in the extracted fiber.
 The upper part of the nettle stem has a higher percentage of fibers and a lower percentage of the woody core than does the lower part.
 The stem from which the fiber comes from is very long and strong.
 Nettle Fibers are white silky up to 50mm (2″) long, and produce a fine silky fabric.

 The technique used for harvesting nettle is sustainable.
 The stems are cut only after they are fully matured.
 The seeds will have fallen off by then so next year a new plant grows on the same place.
 Fiber can be harvested only once a year.

 Describe a typical day for a student in the Nettle Fiber Extraction and Weaving Training program.
 What specific skills are taught and practiced during training?